 9. Stay connected:

 Encourage employees to interact during breaks and after hours.
-Communicating with people and exchanging positive ideas is good for our mental health.
+Communicating with people and exchanging positive ideas is good for our mental health at work.
 It builds trust for times when emotional support is needed.

 10. Enforce rules:

 Every company should have rules and policies on mental health issues.
-In order to prevent events of harassment and discrimination, there should be enforceable strategies in place.
+In order to prevent events of harassment and discrimination, there should be enforceable strategies for mental health services in place.

 Humans react to punishment and take matters more seriously when there are rules.
-No one should suffer in silence while others pretend not to be aware of the seriousness of mental health.
+No one should suffer in silence while others pretend not to be aware of the seriousness of mental health disorders.